 The Student Introduction Packet is used to provide information to the assigned SCCE and the DCE about the individual student.
 The DCE is to approve the student introduction packet.
-All assigned SCCEs are to receive the packet from the student AT LEAST TWO MONTHS prior to the first clinical education affiliation.
+All assigned SCCEs are to receive the packet from the student AT LEAST THREE MONTHS prior to the first clinical education affiliation.
+Certifications & medical procedures must be within one year or less from the start date of your clinical education experience, unless otherwise specified.
 The packet is to include:

-- A cover letter - Student Data Sheet (see Appendix H) - Required medical tests/procedures (i.e., TB test; Hepatitus B vaccination or waiver (see Appendix I); surface antibody test-HBV; rubella titer test; & site-specific procedures) - Physician's Exam Form (see the Appendix J) - Personal resume - Proof of malpractice liability insurance and health insurance (i.e., copy of card) - Proof of CPR certification (i.e., copy of card), First Aid certification (if needed), OSHA/ HIPAA training, and CPI training certification - Other facility required documents (e.g., criminal background check, drug screening).
+- A cover letter - Student Data Sheet (see Appendix H) - Required medical tests/procedures (i.e., 2-step TB test; Hepatitis B vaccination or waiver (see Appendix I - Hepatitis B Vaccination Waiver Form); surface antibody test-HBV; rubella titer test; & site-specific procedures) - Physician's Exam Form (see Appendix J) - Personal resume - Proof of malpractice liability insurance and health insurance (i.e., copy of card) - Proof of CPR certification at the Health Care Provider level (i.e., copy of card), First Aid certification (if needed), OSHA/ HIPAA training certification, and CPI training certification - Other facility required documents (e.g., COVID vaccine, criminal background check, drug screening, pandemic requirements).

 - completing a cover letter to all assigned SCCEs.
-At a minimum, the cover letter must include the dates of the clinical education affiliation, the type of clinical education experience, and the student's personal goals for that clinical education assignment. - completing the Student Data Sheet which, includes general demographics, transportation status, health insurance, liability insurance, & other information. - obtaining a physical examination, PPD Mantoux test, Hepatitis B vaccination (surface antibody test) or waiver, and rubella titer test.
+At a minimum, the cover letter must include the dates of the clinical education affiliation, the type of clinical education experience, and the student's personal goals for that clinical education assignment. - completing the Student Data Sheet which, includes general demographics, transportation status, health insurance, liability insurance, & other information. - obtaining a physical examination, 2-step PPD Mantoux test, Hepatitis B vaccination (surface antibody test) or waiver, and rubella titer test.
 The Physician's Exam Form will be provided for the physician to complete.
-Any additional tests designated by the clinical education site on the CSIF or clinical site agreement are the responsibility of the student. - providing the DCE one copy of the Student Data Sheet, the Physician's Exam Form, personal resume, proof of malpractice insurance, health insurance, PPD Mantoux test, Surface antibody test for the Hepatitis B vaccination or waiver, rubella titer test, CPR certification, First Aid certification (if needed), OSHA/HIPAA training, and other medical tests/procedures (if required).
-In addition, copies of the cover letters to each site are to be given to the DCE. - sending the introduction packet to the SCCE/CI and notifying the SCCE/CI if certain pieces of information should not be shared with other parties.
+There needs to be a statement that you are physically & emotionally ready to participate in your clinicals.
+Any additional tests designated by the clinical education site on the CSIF or clinical site agreement are the responsibility of the student. - providing the DCE one copy of the Student Data Sheet, the Physician's Exam Form, personal resume, proof of malpractice insurance, health insurance, 2-step PPD Mantoux test, Surface antibody test for the Hepatitis B vaccination or waiver, rubella titer test, CPR certification, First Aid certification (if needed), OSHA/HIPAA training, and other medical tests/procedures (if required).
+In addition, copies of the cover letters to each site are to be given to the DCE.

+- sending the introduction packet to the SCCE/CI and notifying the SCCE/CI if certain pieces of information should not be shared with other parties. - coordinating onboarding procedures with the information packet, if required by the clinical site; may include a fee, which is paid by the student.